bupt-yiwo/VLLM/Start from the source code, build, train, and extend a VLLM/readme.md

 ### SFT

-- I filtered the [LLAVA instruction fine-tuning data](https://huggingface.co/datasets/liuhaotian/LLaVA-Instruct-150K) and kept only the data(525K) with fewer than 8 dialogue turns.
+- I filtered the [LLaVA-Instruct-150K](https://huggingface.co/datasets/liuhaotian/LLaVA-Instruct-150K) and kept only the data(525K) with fewer than 8 dialogue turns.

 - The training hyperparameters are the same as those used in LLAVA training.